atedsimple/vsts-agent/README.md

 # Azure based Docker Swarm

-Use this [ARM Template](mainTemplate.json) to deploy a swarm cluster into Azure
+Use this [ARM Template](mainTemplate.json) to deploy a Docker Swarm Cluster into Azure

-This will also deploy into an Azure Deployment group so that you can use a pipleine for management.
+This will also deploy into an Azure Deployment group so that you can use a pipeline for management.
 A [token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) will be required for this

 Bastion is used from the vnet to connect to all of the hosts

 Swarm-1 will automatically initialise the Docker Swarm but manually connecting the other hosts will be required

-Run "docker swarm join-token manager" on Swarm-1 then copy the output and run on other hosts
+Run "docker swarm join-token manager" on Swarm-1 then copy the output and run on other hosts for them to join the swarm

 # Host version